Nelly-Whitney/LITA_Class_Project2/README.md

 - Improve Customer Support: Implement a feedback mechanism for canceled subscriptions to identify specific areas for improvement

 #### Conclusion
-This analysis indicates that while this subscription service has an active base of acive customers, there are still a number of canceled subscriptions hence it shows that there is need for improvement in customer engagement and retention startegies.
+This analysis indicates that while this subscription service has an active base of active customers, there are still a number of canceled subscriptions hence it shows that there is need for improvement in customer engagement and retention startegies.
 By implementing the recommendations provided, customer satisfaction can be enhanced leading to increased revenue.